Will the Covid Pandemic Lead to Worse Cancer Outcomes?

 Are People Being Diagnosed at Later Stages?

-Dr. Shalom Kalnicki, chair of Radiation Oncology at Montefiore Medical Center, explained that the number of weekly cancer diagnoses just began reaching average levels again in February, and stressed the importance of healthcare professionals encouraging people to get screened.
+Dr. Shalom Kalnicki, chair of Radiation Oncology at Montefiore Medical Center, explains that the number of weekly cancer diagnoses just began reaching average levels again in February, and stresses the importance of healthcare professionals encouraging people to get screened.

 “Anecdotally, we are seeing more patients being diagnosed at later stages.
-The number of weekly cancer diagnoses in the Bronx just began reaching normal levels in February,” Dr. Kalnicki said.
+The number of weekly cancer diagnoses in the Bronx just began reaching normal levels in February,” Dr. Kalnicki says.